PhilipEskins/pe-portfolio/README.md

 ## Process

 #### 8/5/2019
-_Added React Router to the project._
+_Added React Router to the project.
+Created project and about components._

 #### 8/4/2019
-_Built out some basic framework for the site added picture and side nav bar.
-Created project and about pages._
+_Built out some basic framework for the site added picture and side nav bar._

 #### 7/29/2019
 _Started working on design of the website using Figma.
 Used create-react-app to generate a framework for the site._